ItsJasonPan/MODE/README.md

 Git repository for MODE, a fashion-oriented social media platform.

-Require Xcode 11 or higher.
+Require Xcode 11 or higher on MacOS 10 or higher.

 Run the code by
   1. cd to desktop, then typing "git clone https://github.com/ItsJasonPan/MODE.git" in the terminal, enter.